 Back to top

-The implants are put in when you have an operation to remove the brain tumour.
-Some side effects may be caused by the tumour or the operation to your head (craniotomy).
+The Gliadel implants are put in when you have an operation to remove the brain tumour.
+The tumour and the operation to your head (craniotomy) can cause side effects.

 It's important to tell your doctor about any new or worsening symptoms, such as: